Trajectory based models. Evaluation of minmax pricing bounds: Dynamic Minmax Bounds

 \section{Dynamic Minmax Bounds}

 Arguably, attempting a direct evaluation of the minmax optimization required in (\ref{conditionalBounds}) and in related expressions, is a daunting task.
-Moreover, the minmax formulation of the problem gives no clues on how to construct the hedging values $H_i(S)$, for a given payoff $Z$, by means of the unfolding path values $S_0, S_1, S_2, \ldots $
+Moreover, the minmax formulation of the problem gives no clues on how to construct the hedging values $H_i(\se)$, for a given payoff $Z$, by means of the unfolding path values $S_0, S_1, S_2, \ldots $

-Consider next another pair of numbers, first proposed in \cite{BJN}, namely $\underline{U}_0(S_0, Z, \Me)$ and $\overline{U}_0(S_0, Z, \Me)$.
+Consider next another pair of numbers namely $\underline{U}_0(S_0, Z, \Me)$ and $\overline{U}_0(S_0, Z, \Me)$.
 These numbers are obtained through a dynamic, or iterative, definition each instance involving a local minmax optimization.
 Using these definitions we provide conditions under which the global and the iterated definitions coincide.

-A special case of the iterative construction was introduced informally in \cite{BJN} ( see also \cite{kolokoltsov} and \cite{Roorda}) and for specific discrete market models.
+A special case of the iterative construction was introduced informally in \cite{BJN} (see also \cite{kolokoltsov} and \cite{roorda}) for a specific discrete market model.
 Here we formalize the validity of the approach in such a way that becomes available in a more general class of models and at the same time indicating the differences with the global minmax approach.
 The references \cite{bertsekas} and \cite{bertsekasAndShreves} provide a dynamic programming version of a global minmax optimization.
 Our approach differs as we make use of specific hypothesis present in our setting.

-For simplicity, we introduce the dynamic programming bounds by restricting further the notion of bounded market.
-We will deal with $n$-bounded discrete markets: \begin{definition}[$n$-Bounded Market] A market $\Me=\Se \times \He$ is called $n$-bounded if there exists a constant $n$ so that: